btcpayserver/btcpayserver-doc/docs/Forms.md

 BTCPay Server's Forms Builder enables you to request specific information from your customer.

 These forms are fully customizable to suit your requirements.
-By dragging and dropping the fields you want!
-In this introduction, we will go through the visual form builder; if you'd like to do more advanced settings, please visit the [Advanced forms](./AdvancedForms.md) section of our documentation.
+In this introduction, we will go through the visual form builder; if you'd like to do more advanced settings, please visit the [Advanced Forms](./AdvancedForms.md) section of our documentation.

 ## Setting up your store's first Custom form.

 In this example, we will start with creating a standard form we've pre-made.
-Click on Store settings and the last tab of your store settings is Forms, click Forms to create your first Custom Form.
+Click on Store Settings and the last tab of your store settings is Forms.
+Click Forms to create your first Custom Form.

 ![BTCPay Server formbuilder - settings](./img/formbuilder/btcpayformbuilder1.png)